-- Recreation and Parks: Since RAP has full authority and control over all aspects of City park management, it could continue to function in its current capacity with RAP staff handling both the administrative and field component of managing park trees. - City Plants: In this scenario City Plants is placed within the Board of Public Works Office of Community Beautification (OCB) as official City staff.
-OCB currently oversees the City graffiti removal program, with mulitiple organizations contracted to do this work.
+- Bureau of Street Services Urban Forest Division (UFD): In this scenario UFD would be responsible for all inspections, permits, and enforcement for street trees and private trees.
+Reviews proposed tree removal, replacement, and new plantings for proposed projects in coordination with DCP.
+This would require additional staffing being placed in UFD to assess trees for health and risk issues, protection and preservation vs. removal, making determinations on available planting locations, and ensure City standards for pruning, planting, and establishment care.
+To best review tree reports related to proposed projects, additional staffing for Urban Forestry dedicated to consulting and coordinating with the Planning department would be mutually beneficial. - Recreation and Parks: Since RAP has full authority and control over all aspects of City park management, it could continue to function in its current capacity with RAP staff handling both the administrative and field component of managing park trees. - of Public Works Office of Community Beautification (OCB) as official City staff.
+OCB currently oversees the City graffiti removal program, with multiple organizations contracted to do this work.
 This model is similar to the role City Plants currently plays and could be incorporated as another aspect of 'community beautification'.
-City Plants would continue to serve in its current role of overseeing the LAD-WP contract that is managed by the Los Angeles Conservation Corps, and implemented by the planting partners, and coordinating the City-wide tree planting effort.
-They would also lead the City's public education campaign effort, grant writing, and collect urban forest data. - Community Forest Advisory Committee: The Community Forest Advisory Committee (CFAC) would continue in its current role as an advisory committee to the Board of Public Works and elected officials.
+City Plants would continue to serve in its current role of overseeing the LADWP contract that is managed by the Los Angeles Conservation Corps, and implemented by the planting partners, and coordinating the City-wide tree planting effort.
+They would also lead the City's public education campaign effort, grant writing, and collect urban forest data. - Community Forest Advisory Committee (CFAC): CFAC would continue in its current role as an advisory committee to the Board of Public Works and elected officials.
 CFAC plays the important role of providing a platform for community members to bring local tree issues to the City.
 Additionally CFAC reviews the current standards, practices, and decisions of the City to ensure best practices are being followed.